greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-03-23-warning-signs.md

 depth information for optimizing queries.

 ###4.
 You have no automated tests

-Discussions around testing can get heated at times depending on who is involved.
+Automated testing provides a way of testing that the critical parts of your application work as they are intended to.
+It can reduce the likelihood of bugs, improve the quality of the codebase, and improve the productivity of your development team (less time bugfixing).
+It requires buy in and some upfront work from your development team however, and the ideal amount to test is not widely agreed upon across all teams.

-Some believe you need a certain quantifiable amount of automated test coverage to be thought of as a well tested application.
-I don't want to get caught in an argument over how much and what should be tested because testing strategies can change from team to team depending on the application being developed and its infrastructure, but I am arguing that if you have no automated testing coverage, especially for core areas of your product, it's time to bring the development team together to investigate and set up your testing strategy.
+If you have no automated testing coverage, especially for core areas of your product, it's time to bring the development team together to investigate and set up your testing strategy.
 If you have a team of QA engineers manual testing things, that's great.
 Try to convince a few of them to bite off doing some programming and getting you some automated coverage.

 We have standardized on a suite of tests across the backend and our front end.
 For the backend test suite, we utilize [RSpec](http://rspec.info/) and for the